ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 consortium of students, researchers, and experts interested in the development and application of artificial intelligence tools for the analysis of scientific data.
 We keep each other informed about interesting challenges and new developments.
-Our activities include organising seminars and workshops, and helping each other with acquiring funding for AI4Science spin-offs.
+Our activities include organising [seminars and workshops][6], a [bi-weekly colloquium series][7] and helping each other with acquiring funding for AI4Science spin-offs.
 Interested in joining the AI4Science consortium?

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/consortium/">Learn More›</a>